enactjs/eslint-config-enact/README.md

 npm install -g eslint eslint-plugin-react eslint-plugin-babel babel-eslint eslint-plugin-enact eslint-config-enact
 ```

->**NOTE**: Using the [`enct-dev` tools](https://github.com/enyojs/enact-dev/) to create your projects eliminates the need to globally install these dependencies unless you wish editor integration.
+>**NOTE**: Using the [`cli` tools](https://github.com/enactjs/cli/) to create your projects eliminates the need to globally install these dependencies unless you wish editor integration.

 ## Copyright and License Information